Welcome to today's edition of the Rush 24-7 podcast.

 But if Obama, did you know that?

-Did you know in 1988 Bush 41 won by bigger margin Obama did in 2008?
+Did you know in 1988, Bush 41 won by a bigger margin Obama did in 2008?

-But if Obama's level of white support in 2012 equals Dukakis, and all else remains the same from 2008, Obama would likely narrowly win.
+But if Obama's level of white support in 2012 equals Dukakis and all else remains the same from 2008, Obama would likely narrowly win.

-He'd lack a mandate, he'd risk immediate lame duck status, but he would survive with white support that wants surrender Democrats unless.
+He'd risk immediate lame duck status, but he would survive with white support that once surrendered Democrats unless what if Obama doesn't even match Dukakis with whites?

-That's the dynamic of 2012, and that's what Obama Faces.
+That's the dynamic of 2012, and that's what Obama faces.

 Democrats can't depend on demographics to save them.